Updated January 23, 2023

 Are you considering buying a house with a pool and want to know if it's a smart investment?

 Maybe you already have a pool and are having second thoughts about keeping it.

-Pools are great in theory, but oftentimes, there are "hidden" downsides that can lead to a pool being more of a headache than a relaxing haven.
+Pools are great in theory, but there can be hidden downsides that lead to a pool being more of a headache than a relaxing haven.

-Let's take a closer look at some of the biggest downfalls of owning a pool to investigate whether or not keeping the pool makes financial sense in your case...
+Let's take a closer look at some of the biggest cons of owning a pool to investigate whether or not removing or filling in your pool makes financial sense in your case...

 Heating and water costs can be expensive.

 Running a pool heater costs $100 - $600 per month depending on various factors, like the temperature, humidity, and average wind speeds.